 Krista's current research interests include topics across the fields of sustainability transitions, sustainable finance, and energy.
 Krista's commentary has appeared on the BBC and in The Times, Climate Home News, (2), (3) and Grist, (2).

-Before starting her PhD research, Krista worked as a management consultant at the Boston Consulting Group and as a policy manager at Ofgem.
+Before starting her research career, Krista worked as a management consultant at the Boston Consulting Group and as a policy manager at Ofgem.
 She holds degrees in Physics and Philosophy (MPhysPhil) from Balliol College, Oxford, and Environmental Technology (MSc) from Imperial.
 Krista is also a family entrepreneur and a member of the Board of Directors at Halton Group, a global industrial company specialising in indoor air solutions for demanding spaces.

 Halttunen K, Slade R, Staffell I, 2023, Diversify or die: strategy options for oil majors in the sustainable energy transition, Energy Research and Social Science, Vol:104, ISSN:2214-6296, Pages:1-12